Jena Six: Public response

 The case provoked reactions that the charges against the Jena Six were disproportionate and racially motivated.
 Supporters of the Jena Six circulated online petitions, raised money for legal defense, and held a demonstration in Jena on September 20, 2007.
 This event attracted thousands marching in protest.

+British rock musician David Bowie donated money.

 Rallies

 Rallies in support of the Jena Six were held in Jena on September 20, 2007, the date upon which Bell was scheduled for sentencing.
 An estimated 15,000 to 20,000 demonstrators attended the rally that day, severely overtaxing the facilities of the small town.
 Protesters took buses from such distant cities as Los Angeles and Washington, DC.
 Because of the congestion on the roads leading to Jena, many protesters left their vehicles and continued into town on foot.
 Attendees included civil rights activists Jesse Jackson, Al Sharpton, and Martin Luther King III, and rappers Mos Def and Salt-n-Pepa.
 Rapper-actor Ice Cube attended and financially supported the rally.
 Darryl Hunt, an African American who was wrongfully convicted of the rape and murder of a young white newspaper reporter in 1984, was scheduled as a keynote speaker.
 The demonstrators were addressed by Darryl Matthews, General President of Alpha Phi Alpha fraternity, who said, "It is sobering to know that in 2007 Martin Luther King's dream of equal treatment, respect, fairness and opportunity is still not realized".